lizastark/soft-arcade/Days/Day_3.md

 This is a *prototype* meant to prepare you for next week.
 You can use a premade game/program or prototype one with a text editor, p5.js, etc.

 **2. Prepare your materials for Day 4.**
+Please have all of the following materials close at hand for the synchronous session.
+- Paper
+- Pens, pencils, markers, etc
+- Conductive materials
+- Heat’n’bond
+- iron
+- ironing board
+- muslin or other cotton fabric
+- Embroidery hoop
+- Conductive thread
+- Bees wax
+- Needle
+- LED (through-hole or SMD)
+- 3V battery
+- 3V holder (make one if you need to)
+- Alligator clips

+Optional
+- Solder + iron